Fri Aug 1, 2003

 Seminar rooms in the building are helpfully labelled A to F. Some of them also have proper names, such as the Nadel Room.2

 The information booth (if you can find it) is staffed by helpful people who will give you directions and even a map of the building.
 All the same, I may soon invest in a GPS unit of some sort, and a copy of A Pattern Language, which Chris has recommended before.
 The book offers a set of basic building patterns that make for livable and navigable spaces, and a set of rules for distinguishing patterns that work from ones that just look good on the drawing board.
 I wonder if the “three interlocking hexagons” pattern is in there somewhere.

 Any other contenders out there for least-easily navigable building in the world?
 More precisely, buildings which look at first glance like they ought to be navigable, but turn out to be impossible?

-^1^I believe this room is named for the anthropologist SF Nadel, whose analysis of role structures in his Theory of Social Structure inspired some of the pioneers of modern structural social theory.
+- This room is named for the anthropologist SF Nadel, whose analysis of role structures in his Theory of Social Structure inspired some of the pioneers of modern structural social theory.
 Nadel was amongst the first to note that an objective picture of a society’s role structure need not map directly onto the picture of that structure carried around in the heads of the people who constitute the society, and that the two will affect each other in complex ways.
-This seems appropriate.
+This seems appropriate. [return]